Written by

 3. Kaplan test

 Kaplan has been preparing and tutoring students for the SAT for many years.
+They provide sample questions as a valuable resource for SAT test preparation.
 Hence, one can expect them to understand the nitty-gritty of tests rather closely.
 This, therefore, becomes the key reason why test takers should consider taking the test.

 Along with your scores, you will receive a report about your strengths and weaknesses once you finish the test.
 In addition to that, you will have access to some additional practice material.